- Airport planning

 - Sydney Airport Demand Management Regulations 1998

-- Environment Protection and Biodiversity Conservation Act 1999 (the Department of the Environment is responsible for administering this piece of legislation)
+- Environment Protection and Biodiversity Conservation Act 1999

-The following Legislation and Regulations are relevant to airport curfews:
+The following legislation and regulations are relevant to airport curfews:

 - Adelaide Airport Curfew Act 2000